ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [12:49] - **Deirdre**

 Yeah, agreed with Daira said, I'm also throwing a link to [ZIP-0](https://ZIPs.z.cash/ZIP-0000), which is explaining what the ZIP process is like and how it intersects with ZIP editors and all of that and our procedures of how we write documents and review them and so forth.
-Yeah, getting started with a draft ZIP and looking at earlier existing ZIPs of similar proposals is a good place to start and yes, discussing on the ZIPs channel on the R&D discord where we hang out is a very good idea & you can ping us with questions about what you should include shouldn't include & you can also just open a PR with the first stab of the ZIP and that will give us something to all look at together as it evolves.
+Yeah, getting started with a draft ZIP and looking at earlier existing ZIPs of similar proposals is a good place to start and yes, discussing on the [#zips channel](https://discord.com/channels/809218587167293450/809251050741170187) on the R&D discord where we hang out is a very good idea & you can ping us with questions about what you should include shouldn't include & you can also just open a PR with the first stab of the ZIP and that will give us something to all look at together as it evolves.

 [13:46] - **Daira**